thacherT1D/webdevstuff/Learning_to_Learn/learn-to-learn.md

 In order to help you develop these new habits and mindsets, we will show you how to utilize the 3 Stage Learn to Learn process.

 ## 3 Stage Learning Process
-*Objective 1: Discuss the 3 stage learning process*
+*Objective 1: Explain the 3 stage learning process*

 ### 1. Set the Stage
 #### Clear the Stage